yaramohajerani/spatial-climate-ABM/README.md

 #### Labor Markets
 - Households choose employers from all firms in their sector based on wage-distance utility (distance is a disutility, not a hard cutoff)
-- **Responsive wage dynamics**: Firms cut wages aggressively when cash-constrained, raise when labor-limited
+- **Responsive wage dynamics**: Labour-limited and solvent → wage increases; labour-limited and cash-tight → wage cuts; otherwise mild downward pressure based on unemployment
-- **Financial constraint detection**: Firms that can't afford 2+ workers trigger rapid wage cuts (20% adjustment)
+- **Financial constraint detection**: Faster downward adjustments only apply when not labour-limited and cash is insufficient
 - **Market-driven adjustment**: Wage changes respond to unemployment rate and firm financial health

 #### Supply Chain Networks